The Real Reason I Wrote Real Recovery

-As y’all probably know, my first book Real Recovery: What Eating Disorder Recovery Actually Looks Like came out a month ago!
-This is a very exciting time of life, but it also feels oddly mundane.
+As y’all probably know, my first book, Real Recovery: What Eating Disorder Recovery Actually Looks Like, came out a month ago!
+This is an exciting season of life, but it also feels oddly mundane.
 Life goes on as it always has.
-I still juggle a fulltime job, time with family and friends, church and ministry, writing blog posts for TTT and Wholehearted Quiet Time…and so much more!
+I still juggle a full-time job, time with family and friends, church, writing for TTT, and so much more!

 1. I couldn’t not write a book about eating disorder recovery.

-The funny thing about Real Recovery is that I actually wrote parts of it while I was still hardcore struggling with anorexia and recovery.
-Writing was (and is) an outlet for me—a way to express myself and how I’m feeling.
-I felt like I just had to get _____ thought and _____ idea on paper!
-I wanted to write a book about my struggle because it’s all I knew for many years of my life.
+The funny thing about Real Recovery is that I actually wrote parts of it while I was still really struggling with anorexia and recovery.
+Writing was (and is) an outlet for me—a way for me to express myself and how I’m feeling.
+I felt like I just had to get my thoughts and ideas on paper.
+I wanted to write a book about my struggle because it’s all I knew for years of my life.

-But, of course, the bigger reason I wrote Real Recovery was…
+But of course, the bigger reason that I wrote Real Recovery was…

 2. I wanted a book deal so badly.

-Y’all know that being a publisher author has been my dream for forever.
-I was writing stories on paper and on the computer soon after I learned to write.
-Sometimes I wonder if God placed such a strong desire in me because that’s what He designed me to do.
-Obviously, I can’t read His mind or know with 100% certainty that He destined me to be a writer.
-But I’m glad that He knows what He destined me for and is sovereign over it.
+Y’all know that being a published author has been my dream for forever.
+As a little girl, I wrote stories on paper and soon transitioned to using my BFF, Microsoft Word.
+Sometimes I wonder if God placed such a strong desire to write inside of me because that’s what He designed me to do.
+Obviously, I can’t know with 100% certainty that He destined me to write.
+But I’m glad that He knows what He destined me to do and is sovereign over it.

-My desire to be a published author was like a burning fire inside me, and I couldn’t extinguish the fire until I had signed a book contract.
+My desire to be a published author was like a burning fire inside me, and I couldn’t extinguish the fire until I signed a book contract.
 In the summer of 2021, a small Christian publisher named Ambassador International sent me a book contract.
-And here we are.
+And here we are now.

 That Fire Inside You